 The good news: we loved vegan Glasgow.
 The bad?
 We had to leave.
 The Ugly: mushy peas.

 Eating vegan in Glasgow takes two forms: bars with music venues or cafes.
 We personally loved this and feel they characterize Glasgow’s food scene in particular.
+In this vegan guide to Glasgow you’ll find a healthy dose of pubs but also cafes, restaurants, and other spots to grab a quick bite while touring Glasgow’s sights.

-Not only is there quite a few all vegan restaurants, food services seem to generally offer vegetarian, usually with some vegan options.
+Not only is there quite a few all vegan restaurants in Glasgow, food services seem to generally offer vegetarian, usually with some vegan options.
 Supermarkets carry specifically vegan products, with aisles marketed toward special diets called “Free From.”
 There are even some local British brands that make vegetarian and vegan products.
 And there’s the Scottish brand Sheese for cheese.
 Even the ferry to Arran Isle had vegetarian options with vegan products.

 Could a cool vegan spot get any more convenient?
-Possibly.
 Just a block away from the main city train station, Glasgow Central, yet tucked away in an alley like side street that’s easy for tourists to miss.

 The menu was overwhelming in options, but later we would learn that a lot of these are staples.
 Mediterranean plates, falafels, sandwiches, mac and cheese, and burgers, seem to be at every spot.